-One project we did last year helped an agency understand how to best prepare for a major product launch.
+One project we did last year helped an agency client to understand how to best prepare for a major product launch using PR measurement insights.
 Their client was one of the product’s two distributors.
-We used Meltwater to identify all coverage from a previous product launch.
+We used Meltwater to identify all PR coverage from a previous product launch.
 By analysing editorial coverage and shares, we were able to discover potential media targets, and when to time our promotion.

 Firstly, people are less likely to share something if it doesn’t put them in a good light.
 In the same way photos on Instagram never represent real life, nor do shares.
 This limitation can be seen in the circulation and share figures of the National Enquirer tabloid and Atlantic magazine.

 Both publications have roughly the same readership figures and the same number of monthly Google searches, yet the highbrow Atlantic gets 27 times the article shares of the lowbrow tabloid.
 Whether the reason is fear of being ridiculed by friends, or desire to make yourself look ‘better’, the limitation can cause a title to appear more/less influential than it actually is.

 Its second weakness is that share count alone doesn’t give a sentiment.
 Too many replies (rather than likes) and it’s likely a sign that people are speaking negatively.
 This rule of thumb is called The Ratio and is based on the fact it takes more effort to write something than click a button.
 As Luke O’Neil more succinctly wrote in Esquire “The lengthier the conversation [from the post] the surer it is that someone royally messed up,”.
 This is particularly worth bearing in mind for crisis comms.